dojo/docs/developer/design/loader.rst

 reference module.
 Also, dojo.provided'd sniffed module identifiers are noted to "have arrived" to prevent any attempt at downloading such modules.
 This is particularly important when a legacy module dojo.provide's several modules.

-Notice what has happened, dojo/loadInit has arranged to execute all of the legacy loader API appplications found in the reference module.
+Notice what has happened, dojo/loadInit has arranged to execute all of the legacy loader API applications found in the reference module.
 But, instead of actually loading and executing any dojo.require'd modules, the dojo/loadInit simply recorded the module identifiers the reference module would have loaded had the real legacy API not been hijacked.
 Now, dojo/load init can use this information to arrange for the necessary modules to be downloaded.